 - Everyday little things go a super-long way.
 A card from the girls, handmade gift, planters, photo keepsakes – these are all ways the girls can say thank you and often times mean the most.

 - Nominate a special adult for an Adult Award.
 It’s a big deal and there is a ceremony for most awards.
 Check out the descriptions below for an overview of each award.
-Be sure to read the detailed criteria for each award before completing the nomination form.
+Be sure to read the detailed criteria for each award before completing the nomination form (Coming Soon!).

 Watch our videos below to learn how to nominate someone for an Adult Award:

 The all-new Girl Scout volunteer digital badge acknowledges your dedication to fostering emotional, intellectual, and physical growth among girls in your community.
 You believe in the mission of Girl Scouts, are an asset to our youth's future, and are devoted to making the world a better place.

 Get your Girl Scout volunteer digital badge now, then share it in your social media profiles.